particledecay/ansible-jsonpatch/README.md

 In addition to the standard, there is an extra notation feature not outlined in RFC 6901: you can specify *every* member of an array with a `*` character in the path.

 ## Usage
-The module `jsonpatch` takes the following options:
+The module `json_patch` takes the following options:

 | Name    | Description     | Choices |
 | ------- | --------------- | ------- |